prodrigs/rtd-tutorial/docs/source/index.rst

    \nabla p = \mathbf{J} \times \mathbf{B}, \nabla \cdot \mathbf{B} = 0, \frac{d}{dt} \rho p^\gamma = 0

+Now, let's play a bit with domains, beginning with the standard one.
+Assume we are dealing with a command-line application configured by options.

+.. option:: -elapsed

+   Prints the elapsed time to stdout.

+.. option:: -qu=..., -qv=..., -qw=...

+   Initial position in the coordinate system and units as defined by the respective `field_box_t` object.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.